grobian/carbon-c-relay/carbon-c-relay.md

 `reset counters after interval` clause to make values non-cumulative, that is, they will report the change compared to the previous value.

+### LISTENERS
+The ports and protocols the relay should listen for incoming connections can be specified using the `listen` directive.
+Currently, all listeners need to be of `linemode` type.
+An optional compression or encryption wrapping can be specified for the port and optional interface given by ip address, or unix socket by file.
+When interface is not specified, the any interface on all available ip protocols is assumed.
+If no `listen` directive is present, the relay will use the default listeners for port 2003 on tcp and udp, plus the unix socket `/tmp/.s.carbon-c-relay.2003`.
+This typically expands to 5 listeners on an IPv6 enabled system.
+The default matches the behaviour of versions prior to v3.2.

+### INCLUDES
 In case configuration becomes very long, or is managed better in separate files, the `include` directive can be used to read another file.
 The given file will be read in place and added to the router